-The next set of conditions are specific to frontline sales managers.
+The next set of conditions are specific to first line sales managers.
 They are the linchpins of the sales organization, because they must provide salespeople with the consistent support and coaching necessary to ensure their long-term metric-based performance improvement.
-Here the sales process functions as a bridge between sellers and their managers.
-It sets the stage for the next four conditions, collectively called the Sales Operations Review, which must be consistently performed by frontline sales managers.
+Here the sales process functions as a bridge between sellers and their first line sales managers, setting the stage for these next four conditions.

 2. Opportunity Assessment

 There are six key opportunity qualifiers against which managers should assess opportunities (for more information, see Opportunity Qualifiers).
 This will allow them to identify gaps and problems early in the life of an opportunity and work with sellers to overcome them.
 And, if they cannot be overcome, the manager should likely make the “tough love” decision to disqualify the opportunity.

 A key to achieving predictable objectives is to have a continuously balanced pipeline.
 By managing sellers to a pipeline balance algorithm, managers not only maximize the potential for sellers to make quota, but do so by making sure that, when a period ends (be it a month, quarter, or year), the seller goes into the next period with a balanced, fully loaded pipeline.

 4. Management to Predictive Metrics

 Predictive metrics enable sales managers to pinpoint specific seller performance challenges today that will impact their ability to achieve objectives tomorrow.
 Managers are then able to put in place the necessary proactive actions that address the challenges that might have prevented the seller from achieving their objectives.